-- (1) Every trustee or curator bonis shall be entitled to a reasonable remuneration for his services, to be taxed by the Master according to tariff B in the Second Schedule to this Act: Provided that the Master may, for good cause, reduce or increase his remuneration, or may disallow his remuneration either wholly or in part on account of any failure of or delay in the discharge of his duties or on account of any improper performance of his duties. - (1bis) The Minister of Justice may by notice in the Gazette amend the said tariff B.
+- (1) Every trustee or curator bonis shall be entitled to a reasonable remuneration for his services, to be taxed by the Master according to tariff B in the Second Schedule to this Act: Provided that the Master may, for good cause, reduce or increase his remuneration, or may disallow his remuneration either wholly or in part on account of any failure of or delay in the discharge of his duties or on account of any improper performance of his duties. - (1bis) The Minister may by notice in the Gazette amend the said tariff B.

-[subsection (1) bis inserted by section 12 of Act 50 of 1956 and amended by sections 46 and 47 of Act 97 of 1986]
+[subsection (1) bis inserted by section 12 of Act 50 of 1956, amended by sections 46 and 47 of Act 97 of 1986 and substituted by section 8 of Act 16 of 2003]